Clinical scientists working in haematology are involved in diagnosing and managing disorders of the blood and bone marrow

-Work is usually carried out in specialist departments of hospitals where you may also be involved in blood transfusion science, for example, determining blood group status.
+You'll usually work in specialist departments of hospitals where you may also be involved in blood transfusion science, for example, determining blood group status.
+You will usually work as part of a team with other healthcare science staff and haematology doctors.

 Types of work